Volkswagen Golf R Review 2025: Price, specs & boot space

 By objective merits it's extremely fast, and away from a standstill it certainly feels it.
 But because the Golf is so refined and the power delivery is so smooth the thrilling effect of the speed seems to wane.
 This is particularly apparent with the standard-fit DSG gearbox , which slurs changes smoothly but seems to rob you of the sensation of speed.
 It's the sort of car where you'll look down at the speedo and be startled at how fast you're actually going.

 These issues are addressed to an extent by the Volkswagen Golf R 20 Years Edition, released in 2022.
-Power is boosted a little to 333PS, but more importantly a revised throttle flap opening and a turbo that keeps spinning in Race or Special mode means you get noticeably better throttle response.
+It got the 333PS version of the engine before it became standard, but more importantly a revised throttle flap opening and a turbo that keeps spinning in Race or Special mode means you get noticeably better throttle response.
 It also features more 'kick' in the dual-clutch gearbox's shifts in these modes, which increases the theatre, as does improvements to the cabin engine noise.

 The Volkswagen Golf R is one of the most refined hot hatchbacks you can buy, even next to the premium German competition.
 Dial down the engine sound mode and it's barely noticeable at a cruise, while wind noise is also kept nicely at bay even at speed.